pashsunuwar/SwingVision---A-data-science-project/README.md

 Welcome to my tennis match analysis project!

-## Lets see who had the fastest serve in that game?
+## Let's see who had the fastest serve in that game.

-Here is a sneak peak of what I am working on:
+Here is a sneak peek of what I am working on:

 ![Example Image](fastest_serve.png)

-This image shows who the fastest serve in the game ST vs PS.
+This image shows the fastest serve in the game: ST vs PS.